 • Can you help me with writing outside of English 1100 or 1200?

-While the First-Year Writing Studio is specifically for discussing writing in English 1100 and 1200, students who want help with work in other courses can visit the University Writing Center in Joyner Library.
+While The Bate Center is specifically for discussing writing in English 1100 and 1200, students who want help with work in other courses can visit the University Writing Center in Joyner Library.

 • What should I bring to my appointment?

 We encourage you to bring pen/pencil and paper or a computer as well as any materials related to your assignment.
 This may include your syllabus, assignment sheet, drafts, and notes or outlines.

 • How long do appointments last?

 Most appointments last 30-45 minutes depending on what you want to discuss with your consultant.